Shia Islam in Saudi Arabia: 2011–2012 Saudi Arabian protests

 Even though the Shias generally asked for more inclusion in Saudi Arabia, rather than to overthrow the monarchy, the State still treated this community as a security menace needed to be contained because of the regime's bias and stereotypes toward the Shias.
-While some social media activists were asking for what they called a 'Day of rage' (in reference to the first day of protests in Bahrein) on 11 March 2011, the police killed Faisal Ahmed Abdul-Ahad, one of the organisers of this event two weeks before the planned demonstrations and violently arrested several protesters on the 4th of March.
+While some social media activists were asking for what they called a 'day of rage' (in reference to the first day of protests in Bahrein) on 11 March 2011, the police killed Faisal Ahmed Abdul-Ahad, one of the organisers of this event two weeks before the planned demonstrations and violently arrested several protesters on 4 March.
 On the one hand, this repression intimidated the people who thought to go on strikes on the 11th.
 On the other hand, the protesters who carried on with the movement radicalised their practices.
 Consequently, the protests of the 11th of March in Qatif were minor: only a few hundred of people protested on that day whereas there were more than 26.000 members of the Facebook group organising it.
 Despite this failure of the protests, they became more and more violent in the following weeks which created a vicious circle.
 The police were heavily politicised and resembled a military force while the rioters began to use incendiary projectiles and guns against the police.
 All of this led to a rhetoric of the regime criminalising the protesters in the eyes of the Saudi population.
-At least 17 protesters and one policeman were killed but the protests ended up slowing down due to the State repression.
+At least 17 protesters and one policeman were killed but the protests ended up slowing down due to state repression.

-2017–19 Qatif unrest
+2017–2020 Qatif unrest

 Since May 2017 in response to protests against the government, the predominantly Shia town of Al-Awamiyah was put under full siege by the Saudi military.
 Residents were not allowed to enter or leave, and military forces indiscriminately shelled the neighborhoods with airstrikes, mortars fire along with snipers.
 Dozens of Shia civilians were injured, including a three-year-old and a couple of residents killed.The Saudi government claims it is fighting terrorists in al-Awamiyah.

 Residents also reported soldiers shooting at homes, cars and everyone in streets.

 During the crackdown, the Saudi government demolished several religious and historical sites and many other buildings and houses in Qatif.

-On July 26, 2017, Saudi authorities began refusing to give emergency services to wounded civilians.
+On 26 July 2017, Saudi authorities began refusing to give emergency services to wounded civilians.
 Saudi Arabia has also not provided humanitarian help to trapped citizens of Awamiyah.

 In August 2017, it was reported that the Saudi government demolished 488 buildings in Awamiyah.
 This demolition came from a siege of the city by the Saudi government, as it continued to try to prevent the citizens of the city from gaining rights.

-President of Quran Council and two cousins of executed Nimr al-Nimr were also killed by Saudi security forces in Qatif in 2017.
+The President of Quran Council and two cousins of executed Nimr al-Nimr were also killed by Saudi security forces in Qatif in 2017.